 - In an election year, if the current Chairman of the Council has been reelected as a member of the Council, he shall preside at the annual meeting until a new Chairman of the Council has been elected.
-He may exercise an original vote in respect of the election of the new Chairman of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
-In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+He may exercise an original vote in respect of the election of the new Chairman of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
-Receipt of the minutes of the last meeting of a committee; - iv.
-Consideration of the recommendations made by a committee; - v.
-Review of delegation arrangements to committees, sub-committees, staff and other local authorities: - vi.
-Review of the terms of reference for committees; - vii.
-Appointment of members to existing committees; - viii.
-Appointment of any new committees in accordance with standing order 4; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
-Review of representation on or work with external bodies and arrangements for reporting back; - xii.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
-Review of inventory of land and other assets including buildings and office equipment; - xiv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks;
+Confirmation of the accuracy of the minutes of the last meeting of the Council; - ii.
+Receipt of the minutes of the last meeting of a committee; - iii.
+Consideration of the recommendations made by a committee; - iv.
+Review of delegation arrangements to committees, sub-committees, staff and other local authorities: - v.
+Review of the terms of reference for committees; - vi.
+Appointment of members to existing committees; - vii.
+Appointment of any new committees in accordance with standing order 4; - viii.
+Review and adoption of appropriate standing orders and financial regulations; - vii.a.i.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - vii.a.ii.
+Review of representation on or work with external bodies and arrangements for reporting back; - vii.a.iii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - vii.a.iv.
+Review of inventory of land and other assets including buildings and

-- xv.
-Review of the Council's and/or staff subscriptions to other bodies; - xvi.
-Review of the Council's complaints procedure; - xvii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xviii.
-Review of the Council's policy for dealing with the press/media; - xix.
-Review of the Council's employment policies and procedures; - xx.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
+- office equipment; - vii.a.v.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - vii.a.vi.
+Review of the Council's and/or staff subscriptions to other bodies; - vii.a.vii.
+Review of the Council's complaints procedure; - vii.a.viii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - vii.a.ix.
+Review of the Council's policy for dealing with the press/media; - vii.a.x.
+Review of the Council's employment policies and procedures; - vii.a.xi.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - vii.a.xii.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.